postman721/Base_Player/README.md

 For optimal usage install pulseaudio and pulseaudio-utils.
 ____________________________

-Original post is at: https://www.techtimejourney.net/base-player-v-1-arrives/
+Initial project announcement post is at: https://www.techtimejourney.net/base-player-v-1-arrives/